Choose from 500+ tracks and trails across Aotearoa New Zealand.

 What NZWAC is doing

-Two of our staff are currently working in the National Crisis Management Centre, helping with the Government's response to COVID-19.
+Two of our staff worked in the National Crisis Management Centre, helping with the Government's response to COVID-19.

 The Government's COVID-19 website is the source for up-to-date and accurate information on what we all need to do to stand strong together against this disease.